Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 The Coast of Morocco from the Europa Advance Battery, Gibraltar, Sanger Shepherd process, 1903

-The colour photographs that brought Miss Acland to fame were taken in Gibraltar in 1903 and 1904, where her brother was Superintendent of the Dockyard.
-While the general public admired the bright colours in her colour slides, the photographic cognoscenti were more impressed by her skill in rendering neutral tones: the greater challenge in early colour photography.
-The colour fringes visible in the sea in this image were caused by the movement of the waves during the three exposures.
-The building is Governor’s Cottage, a summer retreat on the shaded east side of the Rock.
+The colour photographs that brought Miss Acland to fame were taken in Gibraltar in 1903 and 1904, during a visit to her brother.
+While the general public admired the bright colours in her colour slides, the photographic cognoscenti were more impressed by her skill in rendering neutral tones, which was considered a greater challenge in early colour photography.
+The colour fringes visible in the sea in this image were caused by the movement of the waves during the three long exposures.
+The building is Governor’s Cottage, a summer retreat on the shaded east side of the Rock of Gibraltar.

 “Solomon’s Gardens of Old”, Gibraltar, Sanger Shepherd process, 1903 or 1904